emberjs/rfcs/text/0000-guides-restructure.md

 ## Motivation

-The current structure and flow of the guides reflects the past, not the present experience for Ember developers.
+With Octane coming down the line, and an influx of fresh attention, it’s more important than ever to consider Ember's overall learning experience.
+It's time for a shift.
+The current structure and flow of the guides reflects the past, not the present experience for Ember.
 It’s time to fix that.
-With Octane coming down the line, and an influx of new Ember developers, it’s more important than ever to consider the overall learning experience.

-At the time the Guides were originally written, things like object-oriented programming in JavaScript, components, routing, and SPAs in general were new ideas.
-If you look at our guides today, they start by teaching the “Ember Objects” programming concept, in a way that few beginners will use in their apps.
-However, this made sense at the time, because it would have been so unfamiliar to developers.
-Now, the learning hierarchy needs have shifted from “learn these new concepts” to “learn how the familiar pieces fit together so you can build quickly.”
+When the Guides were originally written, things like object-oriented programming in JavaScript, components, routing, and SPAs in general were new ideas.
+For example, they start by teaching the “Ember Objects” programming concept, necessary background information at the time.
+It would have been an unfamiliar pattern at the time.
+Now, the learning hierarchy needs have shifted from “learn these unique web development concepts” to “learn how familiar pieces fit together so you can build great apps quickly.”

 ## Detailed design